GabeScott/standard-works-vault/General Conference/2012 April - And a Little Child Shall Lead Them.md

 At night, when I pull the covers over me, I offer a prayer for those who have no warm bed to go to.

 I was stationed in Osaka, Japan, when World War II closed.
 The city was rubble, and the streets were littered with blocks, debris, and bomb craters.
 Although most of the trees had been blasted away, some few of them still stood with shattered limbs and trunks and had the courage to send forth a few twigs with leaves.

 A tiny girl dressed in a ragged, colored kimono was busily gathering yellow sycamore leaves into a bouquet.
 The little child seemed unaware of the devastation that surrounded her as she scrambled over the rubble to add new leaves to her collection.
 She had found the one beauty left in her world.
-Perhaps I should say she was the beautiful part of her world.
+Perhaps I should say *she* was the beautiful part of her world.
 Somehow, to think of her increases my faith.
 Embodied in the child was hope.

-Mormon taught that “little children are alive in Christ”1 and need not repent.
+Mormon taught that “little children are alive in Christ”[^1] and need not repent.

 Around the turn of the previous century, two missionaries were laboring in the mountains of the southern United States.
 One day, from a hilltop, they saw people gathering in a clearing far below.
 The missionaries did not often have many people to whom they might preach, so they made their way down to the clearing.